+T4 syndrome occurs when the T4 vertebrate in the spine is damaged and causes pain in the arm.
+The vertebrae bones which make up the spine are named T1 to T12 from top to bottom.
+When the nerves become damaged and the patients experience the pain and discomfort, this is known as T4 Syndrome.
 T4 syndrome is rare yet deceptive issue that can present in many different ways.
 T4 syndrome most often appears in people whose profession requires long hours in the same position.
 Working at a computer most of the work day would be a perfect example.

 T4 syndrome can be confused with carpal tunnel syndrome, myofascial pain syndromes, cervical spine degenerative conditions, thoracic outlet syndrome, cardiac pain and pain originating from the viscera.